LAWA Estuary Health National Picture Summary 2022

 Our marine environment 2022

-Stats NZ collect information to publish insights and data about New Zealand, including a marine indicators that relate to estuary health.
+Stats NZ collect information to publish insights and data about New Zealand, including marine indicators that relate to estuary health.

 Coastal and estuarine water quality